Greetings to you, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 And so that's why it's not instantly.

-Well, this this leads me to another question.
+Well, this leads me to another question.

 What in the world steers them to a specific tobacco plant as holding the answer?

-Well, like I said, it's not the tobacco plant is merely a vehicle for growing these antibodies.
+Well, like I said, it's not, the tobacco plant is merely a vehicle for growing these antibodies.

 Okay, so you could use anything.

-Well sort of.
+Well, sort of.

-They also use yeast to to grow these various things, and so you you put in the juice you want, and that produces the compounds you want in this case, antibodies, or in other cases proteins but on antibodies.
+And so you put in the genes you want, and that produces the compounds you want, in this case, antibodies, or in other cases, proteins that aren't antibodies.

 All right.

-Well, we're getting so technically I can't keep it.
+Well, we're getting, so technically, I can't keep it.

-Bottom line is we just can't produce this stuff fast.
+The bottom line is we just can't produce this stuff fast.

 Not quick.

-For people that want to research it.
+And it gives you a pretty good overview for people that want to research it.

-I appreciate that.
+Okay, I appreciate that.

-Uh thanks very much.
+Thanks very much.

 It's because of his phone connection.